jdelaporte/vault-demo/dynamic_db.md

 ## Extra Credit: Secure Postgresql Root Password
 https://developer.hashicorp.com/vault/tutorials/db-credentials/database-root-rotation

 Rotate the root credential easily with the `rotate-root` Vault path.
 Use the same secrets engine endpoint (eg; postgresql).
-Be sure to create a different superuser in the db first.
+The user's password will no longer be retrievable.
+Be sure to create a different superuser in the db and set it up in the Vault config for the database endpoint *first*.
 ```
 vault write - force database/rotate-root/postgresql
 ```